khalidryder777/Semantic-Similarity---Higging-Face-pretrained-Transformers/README.md

 AP_sim1 = a
 ```

-## 8. Repeat from step 3 for the second model we're going to use
+## 8. Repeat from step 3 for the second model we're going to use:
 ```python
 model = SentenceTransformer('sentence-transformers/all-MiniLM-L6-v2')